orris27/algorithms/leetcode/README.md

 + select next element by swapping

+## 48. Rotate Image
+### Approach 1: Const Space
+Runtime: 4 ms, faster than 91.76% of C++ online submissions for Rotate Image.

+Memory Usage: 9 MB, less than 61.34% of C++ online submissions for Rotate Image.

++ Record four elements and assign corresponding values to them.
+### Approach 2: Magic Approach
+Time: O(N^2)

+Runtime: 4 ms, faster than 91.76% of C++ online submissions for Rotate Image.

+Memory Usage: 8.9 MB, less than 93.69% of C++ online submissions for Rotate Image.

++ Clockwise: reverse top to down, and then swap the symmetry
++ anti-clockwise: swap the symmetry, and then reverse top to down

 ## 51. N-Queens
 ### Approach 1: Backtracking with Prunning
 Runtime: **4 ms**, faster than 99.14% of C++ online submissions for N-Queens.